William Eggleston

-William Eggleston (born July 27, 1939) is an American photographer.
-He is widely credited with increasing recognition for color photography as a legitimate artistic medium.
+William Eggleston, (born July 27, 1939) is an American photographer.
+He is widely credited with increasing recognition of color photography as a legitimate artistic medium.
 Eggleston's books include William Eggleston's Guide (1976) and The Democratic Forest (1989).

+Eggleston received a Guggenheim Fellowship in 1974, the Hasselblad Award in 1998, and Honorary Fellowship of the Royal Photographic Society in 2003.

-Early years
+Early life and education

 William Eggleston was born in Memphis, Tennessee and raised in Sumner, Mississippi.
 His father was an engineer and his mother was the daughter of a prominent local judge.
 As a boy, Eggleston was introverted; he enjoyed playing the piano, drawing, and working with electronics.
 From an early age, he was also drawn to visual media and reportedly enjoyed buying postcards and cutting out pictures from magazines.

 At the age of 15, Eggleston was sent to the Webb School, a boarding establishment.
 Eggleston later recalled few fond memories of the school, telling a reporter, "It had a kind of Spartan routine to 'build character'.
 I never knew what that was supposed to mean.
 It was so callous and dumb.
 It was the kind of place where it was considered effeminate to like music and painting."
 Eggleston was unusual among his peers in eschewing the traditional Southern male pursuits of hunting and sports, in favor of artistic pursuits and observation of the world.
 Nevertheless, Eggleston noted that he never felt like an outsider.
 "I never had the feeling that I didn't fit in," he told a reporter, "But probably I didn't."

 Eggleston attended Vanderbilt University for a year, Delta State College for a semester, and the University of Mississippi for about five years, but did not complete any degree.
 Nonetheless, his interest in photography took root when a friend at Vanderbilt gave Eggleston a Leica camera.
 He was introduced to abstract expressionism at Ole Miss by visiting painter Tom Young.